ericshin13/Assessing-Student-Cognitive-Structures-Through-Concept-Models/README.md

 # Linear-Model-Project
 Project code is located in the RMD file.
-Research findings are located in the docx file.
+Research findings are located in both the pptx and docx files.